 UNF faculty who would like to have their online courses reviewed by professionally trained online course builders have the option to request feedback from an instructional designer or submit their courses for official Quality Matters review.

 As the course instructor, you should always plan to review every aspect of the course before it's delivered to students each semester.
 If you are delivering your course for the first time, you may also want to schedule a consultation with an instructional designer to discuss your course.
 The instructional designer will be able to provide feedback in five main areas:

 - Accessibility and UDL

 Once you have developed and delivered your fully online course at least once, you may want to have it reviewed using more rigorous research-based standards.
 For this, UNF has adopted Quality Matters (QM) to better develop, maintain, and review our online course offerings.
-QM is a nationally recognized, faculty-centered process that focuses on research-based best practices to ensure quality in distance learning.
+QM is a nationally recognized faculty-centered process that focuses on research-based best practices to ensure quality in distance learning.
 CIRT is committed to implementing the QM standards and systematically builds and evaluates online courses based on these rigorous, research-based standards.